Women's Suffrage History Trail

 Susan B. Anthony, one of the most important figures of the 19th century, was born in this house in 1820.
 Born into a Quaker family, Anthony was a staunch abolitionist, a supporter of temperance, and an advocate for women's rights.
 Over time, she became best known as one of the most significant leaders in the movement to pass laws that would recognize and guarantee women's right to vote.
 The house now serves as a small museum and is listed on the National Register of Historic Places.
 The house was built by Anthony's father in 1817.
 The museum features period items, literature, and memorabilia related to Susan's early life and legacy as a suffragist.
 Her Quaker upbringing is central to her life and work and is a central theme in the museum.
 Perhaps the most striking part of the museum is a visit to the room in which Susan was born.

 This historic house was constructed in 1807 by Timothy Fuller.
-His daughter Margaret Fuller was born at the house four years later and it became her home until the age of 16.
-The house became one of the first settlement houses in the United States in 1902.
-At that time, the staff of the Margaret Fuller House worked to help women who had recently arrived in the United States with a variety of services.
+His daughter Margaret Fuller, author of Woman in the Nineteenth Century was born at the house four years later and it became her home until the age of 16.
+The Fullers owned the house until 1844, but it became a tenement int he last half of the 19th cenutry.
+In 1902, the Cambridge YWCA turned it into one of the first settlement houses in the United States.
+At that time, the staff of the Margaret Fuller Neighborhood House organization worked to help women who had recently arrived in the United States with a variety of services.
+The organization began working to preserve the home in the 1940's.
 Today, the historic home is still operating programs that fulfill the vision of Progressive reformers with an emphasis on education and social services.